app-masters/react-lib/README.md

 Text utils for React. ``nl2br`` is a React exclusive function to convert string newlines to ``<br/>`` tags.

-The other functions can be found in an newer verstion in the [js-lib](https://github.com/app-masters/js-lib).
+The other functions can be found in a newer verstion in the [js-lib](https://github.com/app-masters/js-lib).

 # Change Log